GenioSainz/2D-Piecewise-Function/README.md

 ## [LINK TO DEMO ...](https://geniosainz.github.io/2D-Piecewise-Function/)

-This JavaScript based [demo](https://geniosainz.github.io/2D-Piecewise-Function/) is based on the video [``Painting a Landscape with Maths´´](https://www.youtube.com/watch?v=BFld4EBO2RE&t=157s) by [Inigo Quilez](https://iquilezles.org/) in which he explains how to generate a landscape procedurally by adding terrain, vegetation, clouds and lighting models.
+This [demo](https://geniosainz.github.io/2D-Piecewise-Function/) implemented in JavaScript is based on the amazing video [``Painting a Landscape with Maths´´](https://www.youtube.com/watch?v=BFld4EBO2RE&t=157s) by [Inigo Quilez](https://iquilezles.org/) in which he explains how to generate a landscape procedurally by adding terrain, vegetation, clouds and lighting models.

+The demo focuses on the part of the video where Iñigo models the terrain as a surface formed by square tiles defined by a grid of corners.
+To guarantee the connectivity between the tiles $f_{ij}$, the value of the grid corners $a,b,c,d$ of the shared cells has to be fixed.
+The connectivity is done in a smooth way using the [smoothstep](https://en.wikipedia.org/wiki/Smoothstep#:~:text=The%20function%20receives%20a%20real,is%20zero%20at%20both%20edges.) family of functions $S$.

  $$
  f_{ij}(x,y) = a_{ij}+